thomas-dg/thomas-dg/README.md

 # Hi you ! 👋

-I hope you're doing well and welcome on my Github profile ⚡
+I hope you're doing well and welcome to my Github profile ⚡

 <img src="https://media.giphy.com/media/l4JyOCNEfXvVYEqB2/giphy.gif" width="50%">

+# Who am i ? 🤔

 <!--
 **thomas-dg/thomas-dg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.